Our history

 His children

-Maya and Samy Labrie-Collette, Mathieu Collette's two children, also work at the Forges de Montréal.
-Since their childhood, Mathieu Collette taught them the rudiments of the trade, whether by imitating the creation of damascus with fimo clay or by taking them, a little older, to forge their first knives atshop.
-They quickly understood the importance of the Forges' mission and are now involved in it, Maya as administrative assistant and communications manager, and Samy as photographer and creator of audiovisual content.
+Mathieu Collette's two children, Maya and Samy Labrie-Collette, also work at Les Forges de Montréal.
+Since their childhood, Mathieu Collette has taught them the rudiments of the trade, whether by imitating the creation of damascus with fimo clay, or by taking them, a little older, to forge their first knives atshop.
+They quickly understood the importance of the Forges' mission, and are involved in it today, Maya as administrative assistant and communications manager, and Samy as photographer and creator of audiovisual content.